Snookball or football billiards, Everything about this new game

 - If the white ball is pocketed, the opponent can place it anywhere for the next shot.

-Player rotation scheme during a double match:
+Player rotation pattern during a doubles match:

-1. Player A of team 1
+1. Player A of Team 1

-2. Player A of team 2
+2. Player A of Team 2

 3. Player B of team 1

-4. Player B of team 2
+4. Player B of Team 2

 The game of 9